Print this page

 17 weeks

-The course leads to an Ascentis Level 2 qualification in Community Interpreting.
+The course leads to an Ascentis Level 2 Certificate in Preparing for the Community Interpreting Role.

 • Course Details

 The course will give you an introduction to interpreting skills including techniques and code of practice.
-You will also focus on specific vocabulary fields relating to interpreting and do a lot of role play on the course.
+You will also focus on specific vocabulary fields relating to interpreting and you will undertake interpreting role plays on the course.

 • Entry Guidelines

-The course is open to applicants with very good knowledge of two languages e.g. ESOL level 2 or above or fluency in another language at A level.
+The course is open to applicants with very good knowledge of two languages e.g. ESOL level 2, C1 English advanced level or equivalent

-Must have strong IT skills and ideally have used Microsoft Teams as assignments are set through Microsoft Teams.
-Training will be given if not familiar with Teams
+Must have strong IT skills and must have used Microsoft Teams as assignments are set through Microsoft Teams.
+Limited training can be given in the use of Teams for the course.

 Satisfactory interview, assessment and/or satisfactory reference.

-If English is not your first language, you may need an assessment before enrolling on this course.
+If English is your first language, you will need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.

 Office Use Only.
 Non Standard 50a.